stephanniec/stepholio/_posts/2017-06-10-Burrowing-Robot.markdown

 <center><h3 id="plane_proto">Screw-Head Plane Prototype</h3></center>
 <img class="img-responsive" src="img/portfolio/7/screw_head_plane.png" width="600">
 This prototype consists of 5 main components.
 When powered, an Archimedes screw mounted at the head of the robot will spin to part granular media and pull the robot forward.
-This is attached to an adapter plate which fits snugly around a DC motor shaft.
+This is attached to an adapter plate which fits snugly around the shaft of a DC motor.
 A cylindrical cap on the motor itself prevents granules from falling into the exposed gear box.
 Wedged inside the protective cap are wings which will prevent the body of the robot from rotating with the screw.
 Lastly, an elongated hemisphere housing unit covers the back of the robot to shield the soldered wire junctions from wear and tear.
+Note, a modular robot was created to make testing different combinations of screws and wing shapes easier.

 <center><h4>Wings</h4></center>
 <img class="img-responsive" src="img/portfolio/7/wings.png" width="600">
-* Isoceles Triangle PLA 38.9mm
+* Isoceles Triangle PLA 38.9mm long
-* Rectangle PLA 44.6mm
+* Rectangle PLA 44.6mm long
-* Curved PLA 44.4mm
+* Curved PLA 44.4mm long

 <center><h4>Screw Heads</h4></center>
 <img class="img-responsive" src="img/portfolio/7/screws.png" width="600">
-* 2-turns PLA 58.67mm
+* 2-turns PLA 58.67mm long
-* 3-turns PLA 58.67mm
+* 3-turns PLA 58.67mm long
-* 4-turns PLA 58.67mm
+* 4-turns PLA 58.67mm long

 <center><h3 id="plane_eval">Screw-Head Prototype Performance</h3></center>
 <b>TRIAL I</b><br>
+`Date:` June 11, 2017 <br>
-`Objective:` Test different wing and screw pitch permutations<br>
+`Objective:` Test different wing and screw pitch permutations <br>
-`Tests`: Submerged swimming (I), Surface swimming (II), Burrowing (III) <br>
+`Tests:` <br>
+I. Submerged swimming (I) - Robot starts inside the poppy seed bed with its wings parallel to the bottom of the tank <br>
+II.
+Surface swimming (II) - Robot starts on top of the poppy seed bed with its wings parallel to the bottom of the tank <br>
+III.
+Burrowing (III) - Robot starts upside down with the screw head pointed at the surface of the poppy seed bed <br>
 `Goal:` To design and create a plane-like prototype which allows the robot to move consistently through the poppy seeds in 1D

 <b>Testing Ground</b><br>
 For prototyping, a tank of poppy seeds was used.
 Poppy seeds were chosen because the granules are roughly uniform in size.
 Before each test, the bed was fluidized to ensure even packing throughout the media.
 Below is a GIF of the bed being fluidized.

 <img class="img-responsive" src="img/portfolio/7/fluidize.gif">
+<b>Observations</b><br>
 <b>Alpha 1.0</b><br>
 Iso triangle wings | 3-loop screw<br>
 <br>
 I. Robot was unable to travel linearly.
-It simply would rotate about the z-axis, then tilt up about the x-axis and resurface.
+It would simply rotate in the horizontal plane, tilt up (about the axis its wings lie on) and resurface.

 II.
-Robot simply spun in place.
-Did not travel linearly nor rotate.
+Robot spun in place in the horizontal plane.
+Did not travel linearly.

 III.
 Robot was able to submerge itself but would quickly resurface.